polterguy/phosphorusfive/FAQ.md

-Phosphorus Five is about as _"weird"_ as it is possible to come in regards to programming - But a more interesting question would be; _"Does it work for you?"_ - At which point whether or not my ideas are pure madness or not, should no longer be of any relevance to anybody but my wife ...
+Phosphorus Five is about as _"weird"_ as it is possible to come in regards to programming - But a more interesting question would be; _"Does it work for you?"_ - At which point whether or not my ideas are pure madness or not, should no longer be of any relevance to anybody but my wife.
+I'd like to paraphrase Heisenberg here.

+> Shut up and code!

 ### What's your sense of humor?